antoniomagherini99/FLOOD_group2/models/ConvLSTM_model/scalers/README.md

-This folder contains the scalers that were saved during training.
-These scalers are used to normalize the input and output data of the test datasets.
+This folder contains the scalers of the ConvLSTM models that were created during the training process.
+These are used to normalize the input and output data of the test datasets.